- Develop and test Jira webhooks locally without deploying to a public environment or setting up HTTPS.

 Secure webhook requests

-The ngrok signature webhook verification feature allows ngrok to assert that requests from your Jira webhook are the only traffic allowed to make calls to your localhost app.This ngrok feature is limited to 500 validations per month on free ngrok accounts.
-For unlimited, upgrade to Pro or Enterprise.
+ngrok can verify that incoming requests are from your Jira webhook so only that traffic reaches your app.Webhook verification is limited to 500 validations per month on free accounts.

 -

-jira_policy.yml, replacing{your secret}with your Secret from Jira: -
+jira_policy.yml.
+Replace{your secret}with the secret from Jira: -

-- In your Jira instance, create or update an issue to trigger the webhook.
+- Create or update an issue in Jira to trigger the webhook.